Columnist says assault shows why Egypt revolt goes on

 Tahawy said she was held for five to six hours at the Interior Ministry after the assault and that her request for medical attention was ignored.
 She was then transferred to military intelligence, where she was detained for five hours, two of them blindfolded, before being released.

-"The military guys actually apologized for what happened to me," she said.
+"The military guys actually apologised for what happened to me," she said.
 The Interior Ministry had said it was an isolated incident, she added.

 The ruling military council, trying to defuse the protests, has promised that parliamentary elections will start on time next week.